 Café Lingua is our international conversation program.
 German and foreign students meet in an informal atmosphere every Monday at 8 p.m. to practise different languages at different places.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Technische Universität Dresden!
+Some of these might help you to study for a Master at Technische Universität Dresden!